Stay Healthy This Summer: Tips For Seniors

 Tip 7: Recognize Signs of Heat-Related Emergencies

 Being able to spot the signs of a heat-related emergency can save a life.
-Caregivers and seniors should pay attention to symptoms like:
+Care companions and seniors should pay attention to symptoms like:

 - Lack of sweat